David-DangMinhDuc/Sentiment-Analysis-Project/README.md

 # Sentiment Analysis from Twitter Financial News Dataset and web app demonstration
 This is a self-project, which is started from August 2024 to October 2024.
 In this project, I researched and trained RoBERTa model for analyzing sentiment from Twitter Financial News Dataset.
 Then, I built and demonstrated a web app for this task by using Streamlit.
-Besides, I utilized BERT model for doing the same task (sentiment analyst) and compared this model with RoBERTa.
+On the other hand, I utilized BERT model for doing the same task (sentiment analyst) and compared this model with RoBERTa.

 ## Dataset
 [The Twitter Financial News Dataset](https://huggingface.co/datasets/zeroshot/twitter-financial-news-sentiment) is a collection of financial-related tweets that collected using the Twitter API and designed for multi-class classification tasks.
 It contains financial-related tweets labeled as either bearish, bullish and neutral.